 In the opinion of Bond Counsel and Tax Counsel, under existing statutes, interest on the Bonds is excluded from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trusts and estates and is excluded from amounts on which the net Connecticut minimum tax is based in the case of individuals, trusts and estates required to pay the federal alternative minimum tax.
-See TAX EXEMPTION OF THE TAX-EXEMPT BONDS and TAX STATUS OF THE TAXABLE BONDS herein.
+See TAX EXEMPTION OF THE BONDS herein.

 The Bonds are offered when, as and if issued and received by the Underwriters, subject to approval as to legality by Bond Counsel and certain other conditions.
 Certain legal matters will be passed upon for the State by its Disclosure Counsel.
+Certain legal matters will be passed upon for the State by its Tax Counsel.
 Certain legal matters will be passed upon for the Underwriters by Underwriters' Counsel.
-The Bonds are expected to be available for delivery through the facilities of DTC in New York, New York on or about June 22, 2023.
+The Bonds are expected to be available for delivery through the facilities of DTC in New York, New York on or about January 11, 2024.